Bring value to each CA event and also enjoy being part of it

 - Time slot to be 5-15 mins.
 It is vital that you keep to the time allotted, and we will indicate the need to finish quickly if you over run!

 - Presentation to be submitted at least 10 days before event, and generally to be a maximum of 10 slides.
 This is important, as although your content is “yours”, we do reserve the right to make suggestions or ask for the slides to be reduced.
-We do not want to deliver death by powerpoint!
+We do not want to deliver death by PowerPoint!

 We ask for these guidelines to be followed, and aspire to the following where possible.
 The business should be a Cumbrian business, have a Cumbrian base, or the project “involves” Cumbria.
 Alternatively, you may be an exemplary figure who can inspire & show CA how to succeed as you have done elsewhere.
 Or you are a business figurehead (size of business not important) who is a confident speaker & relates to our aims.

-We might sound like we are being prescriptive, but this is all about delivering an excellent event and encouraging people to engage with the speakers.
+It might sound like we are being prescriptive, but this is all about delivering an excellent event and encouraging people to engage with the speakers.
 We really appreciate all who give up their time to join our meeting as a speaker – hopefully these guidelines give a fair outline for everyone.